Simulating Human-like Daily Activities with Desire-driven Autonomy: Indoor Environment With Randomness

 \subsection{Results}

-We conducted experiments in these randomized environments following the same procedures as in Sections 6.3.1 and 6.3.2, and reached consistent conclusions: (1) D2A outperformed other baselines in GPT-4o evaluations by generating more human-like activity sequences.
-(2) D2A’s action sequences best addressed desire dissatisfaction.
+We conducted experiments in these randomized environments following the same procedures as in Sections 6.3.1 and 6.3.2, reaching consistent conclusions: (1) D2A outperformed other baselines in GPT-4o evaluations by generating more human-like activity sequences, as illustrated in Figure \ref{fig:likelihood}; (2) D2A's action sequences best addressed Desire and Dissatisfaction, as shown in Figure \ref{fig:random environment dissatisfaction indoor}.
 These findings demonstrate that our framework and design are robust in randomized environments, with no evidence of environmental bias.